SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 ## Understanding the Recommendations

-Since "Setup Advisor" has no knowledge about the concrete settings in the current car setup, all recommendations are of reltive nature.
+Since "Setup Workbench" has no knowledge about the concrete settings in the current car setup, all recommendations are of reltive nature.
 When you get the recommendation for a reduction of "Camber Rear Left" by -1, this does not mean that you have to reduce the rear left camber by exactly 1 click or by 0.1 degree.
 It rather means, that a reduction of the camber will have a large, when not the largest impact in the set of recommendations.
 To be precise, a recommendation with a value of 1.0 or -1.0 is four times as important than a recommendation with a value of 0.25.
 This is a hint for you where to start with your incremental tests when applying the recommended setup changes to your car.

 ### Meaning of the setup values